-Everyone was relaxing and enjoying their dinner when we heard some police siren’s out in front.
-Pretty soon a policeman walked in the door with this big old fellow, who looked like a lumberjack.
+Everyone was relaxing and enjoying their meals when we heard some police siren’s out in front.
+Pretty soon, a policeman walked in the door with this big old fellow, who looked like a lumberjack.
 The policeman asked, “Is somebody here named Leland Olson.”
 That’s me, I replied.”
 The policeman says, “This old geezer was wandering around in the middle of the street looking for a restaurant called Ralph’s Gizzard Kitchen.
 Nobody in town seemed to know where it was.”
 Whoever picked this place to eat must not get out of the house much!
 So anyway, “This fellow claims to be the great-grandfather of Leland Olson.
 He got the message to meet everyone here for a family dinner.”

 Thanks for supper, it was nice to meet your family.
-Leland, ‘What did you say you do?’
+Leland, What did you say you do?
 Blogging?
-Never heard of it, “Now logging, I know a lot about logging and he was gone.”
+Never heard of it, “Now logging, I know a lot about log………

-Bye, bye, great-grandpa, I love you.
+Bye, bye, great-grandpa.
+I love you.

 I have always felt a closeness to all my grandfathers.
 My great grandfather, Ole Estensen Hoel, was born on December 2, 1816.
 I was born on December 1, 1940.
 Grandpa Ole Hoel was born on April 28, 1844.